KaanIsmet/TradeInsight/README.md

   - Highlighted news about popular companies and stocks.

 - **User Experience Enhancements**
-  - Responsive design for seamless use on both desktop and mobile devices.
+  - Responsive design for seamless use.
   - Dark mode for a more comfortable viewing experience.
   - Real-time updates for stock prices and news.